 As the newspaper of record for the western United States, the LA Times provides high quality reporting and analysis on major national and world news, as well as stories that the big NYC and DC news organizations overlook.
-This app has been significantly improved in 2019, so those stories are now easier to find and the reading environment is more enjoyable.
-The menu layout is simple and intuitive, the sections are updated frequently, and most (if not all) of the web content appears in the app.
-I withheld one star because the app is still missing a couple of keys features of its major competitors (NYT, WaPo, WSJ).
+This app has been improved in 2019, so those stories are now easier to find and the reading environment is more enjoyable.
+However, the app still has two major issues.
+The first is that there are still too many outdated articles—some of them are months old.
+I would like to see all articles from the past 24 hours in each section; certainly nothing more than two days old is appropriate for a mobile app, which I expect to be current events.
+I withheld another star because the app is missing a couple of keys features of its major competitors (NYT, WaPo, WSJ).
 One, you cannot customize the menu.
 This isn’t a big deal, because the menu layout is easy to navigate, but it it would be a nice feature for those of us who like to see certain sections up front.
 Two, the app is still missing a “Today’s Paper” section.
 All of the other major papers have a section in the app that lists the stories in the order they appear in the paper.
 This feature would be much easier and faster to navigate than an e-edition, especially on a small screen.
 Other than these two oversights, this is a great app and content.

 I live in Northern California.
 Sacramento To be exact, the political Capitol of California.
 So who do I turn to for great journalism coverage of national and local, not the Sacramento Bee.
 I go to the LA Times.
 And even tho I’m not local I still enjoy reading local news for LA because I love LA.
 I have five stars became of their fantastic journalism and the way they cover Washington and California.
 Keep it up LA Times.
 You guys are second to none.